mogill/ems/README.md

 node-gyp build

 # To make this EMS development build the one used by the examples,
-# set up a local node_modules that's symbolically linked to the current build.
+# set up a local node_modules that is symbolically linked to the current build.
 # Replace "Examples" with "Tests" to execute tests from the development build.
 cd ../Examples/
 mkdir node_modules